On Higher-Order Probabilistic Subrecursion: The Full Calculus

-Before giving the main results, some auxiliary lemmas are necessary.
-In particular, we are looking for Lemma~\ref{lm:continuity} which is a fundamental continuity lemma stating that it is equivalent to apply a call by value strategy at the level of distributions, provided that we allow infinite reductions.
+In this section, we will ask ourselves whether the semantics $\Eval{MN}$ of an application $MN$ can somehow be given \emph{from} the semantics of $\Eval{M}$ and $\Eval{N}$.
+Lemma~\ref{lm:continuity} below gives a positive answer to this question, but some auxiliary lemmas are necessary beforehand.

-The first lemma is stating that the (one step) reduction of a sum (or an integral) is the sum (or the integral) of all the addends.
+The first such lemma states that the (one-step) reduction of a sum is the sum of the one-step reducts of its addends.
 Of course, the different reductions of the addends can have interpolations which makes the decomposition nontrivial: